4meta5/notes/Blockchain/Parity/README.md

 > [More Info on Polkadot](./polkadot.md)

 "Blockchain designed for scalability and interoperability.
 We have a root relay chain which manages the advancement and security of various parachains, which have their own state machines and can communicate amongst eachother"

+"At Parity, we've built a number of clients for different blockchains.
+Substrate is a framework for creating different kinds of chains.

+"Goal is to be adaptable -- you can update the runtime (the code itself); something that can change without a hard fork.
+We want a first class light client.
+A full node has a significant load on your system.
+Your average user should just have a light client.
+We start from the beginning with a light client.
+We want governance -- extends beyond encoded logic of the chain.

+Powerful tool in a blockchain

+We want to leverage this property

+Signature on

+Progressive consensus